© Eva Blue

 Island activities: Parc Jean-Drapeau and La Ronde

 With easy metro access, Parc Jean-Drapeau is a bustling destination that offers breathtaking views of the city and activities for all tastes and ages.
 Consider a guided segway tour with Eco Tours or bring your bikes to enjoy the trails with the whole family.
-The Circuit Gilles-Villeneuve is currently being used as a vaccination site, but the rest of the time it's an ideal spot for cycling.
+A favourite among cyclists, the Circuit Gilles-Villeneuve race track is an ideal spot to train.
 The Parc Jean-Drapeau Aquatic Complex features world-class facilities that everyone can enjoy.
 Meanwhile, Jean-Doré Beach features light-coloured sand that will make you feel like you're on an exotic getaway.
-For active types, try Aquazilla, an inflatable obstacle course on the water.
+For active types, try Aquazilla, an inflatable floating obstacle course.

 Lachine Canal and Pôle des Rapides